 The simplest way we know to dry flowers is by hanging up your flowers.
 Quite simply, you remove unwanted leaves, divide the flowers into small bunches, and tie them together with string, yarn, or rubber bands.
 Hang the flowers upside down in a warm, dry, dark place.
 It must be dry so the flowers won't rot, and it should be as dark as possible because too much light might make the flowers fade.

 This method usually takes a couple of weeks.
 The length of time will vary depending on the kind of flowers you are drying, the humidity, and the temperature.
-Check on your flowers every 2-3 days.
+Check on your flowers every 2 to 3 days.
 You want them dry to the touch.
 You can store your dried flowers in a dark, sealed container until ready to use.

 How to Press your Flowers